haru52/base_template/README.md

 This is a fully automated template repository.
 You can use, extend and customize this template as you wish!

-This template provides full compliance with [GitHub Community Standards](https://github.com/haru52/base_template/community) and removes your pain to add boilerplates in the repo initialization phase ☺️
+This template provides full compliance with [GitHub Community Standards](https://github.com/haru52/base_template/community) and removes your pain to add the boilerplate in the repo initialization phase ☺️

 ## Requirements